cdchan/fantasy-baseball/README.md

 These scripts help value and rank players in an ESPN head to head categories league.
 League settings are configurable, including the categories.

 How each category is valued is based on head to head results from previous weeks / seasons.
-The model uses a logistic regression to find the probability each additional unit (for example, an RBI) provides towards winning that category.
+The model uses a logistic regression to find the probability each additional stat (for example, an RBI) provides towards winning that category for the average team.
+(Where the average team is a .500 team in that category.)

 The category valuations are applied against rest-of-season projections from Fangraphs to calculate a cumulative winning probability added for the players.